aijaz-khan/aijaz-khan/DampSoft/LeadRole/1:1/Daniel.md

+#### Points to discuss:
+- New Roles (for cloud, or box as well)
+- Monitor colleagues'/sick leave entries in Personio, etc
+-

 ### 22.08.2025
   -
 Points to discuss:
 - Box Ruby Versions
 - Cloud / when we are planning to move away from On Prem solution